PrEP2Me - Your Resource for PEP Online

 Staying safe during sex is extremely important, and if you’re at a high risk for contracting HIV during sex, taking PrEP daily is the most key preventative measure you can take.
 A daily dose of PrEP (Pre-Exposure Prophylaxis) can decrease your risk of HIV by 99.9%.
 Unfortunately, obstacles such as travel, discretion and cost can get in the way of you having what you need to protect yourself from HIV.
-A PrEP subscription with PrEP2Me is designed to help you overcome those obstacles and enjoy sex worry-free -- but what if you’ve already had a high-risk encounter before starting PrEP?
+A with PrEP2Me is designed to help you overcome those obstacles and enjoy sex worry-free -- but what if you’ve already had a high-risk encounter before starting PrEP?

 PrEP2Me has options for you in the form of Post-Exposure Prophylaxis (PEP).
 Unlike PrEP, which is a solely proactive medication, PEP is designed to prevent HIV infections from occurring after immediate exposure (a 72-hour window) during a high-risk sexual encounter.
 While PEP is no substitute for a preventative daily PrEP routine, PrEP2Me is able to provide PEP within that 72-hour period, ensuring that you get the coverage you need, when you need it.